 After your sister, I never thought I would meet or know a kinder child but last Christmas you visited with your son.
 All of four years old yet he was awake as early as he could to help me plant this year’s roses.
 They are in bloom now and as beautiful as ever.
 He would make a great gardener, your Adeduro, but he will die before he gets the chance.

->

-> Your sister Ifeade was like that too.
-Always helping others.
-She would come to the garden and tell me stories she made up about the flowers.
+Your sister Ifeade was like that too.
+She would come to the garden early mornings and tell me stories she made up about the flowers.
 She gave the trees names.
-I loved Ifeade like my own daughter.
-You may not remember this, you were only two or so then but sometimes she would bring you with her here, to the garden on Saturday mornings.
+You may not remember this, you were only two or so then but sometimes she would bring you with her to the garden.
 Together you both would help me water the flower beds.
 You always over watered the beds but Ifeade got it right every time.

->

-> ‘Baba Gbenro do you like my dress?’
-She had asked me, twirling round to show it off.
+‘Baba Gbenro do you like my dress?’
+She asked, twirling round to show it off.

->

-> ‘Yes little one, it suits you and the season’
+‘Yes little one, it suits you very much and the season’

->

-> ‘What is season?’
+‘What is season?’

 ‘Oh like Papa says ‘there is a time for everything’?